 Other companies are also jumping on this bandwagon.

-Google recently developed the “Pixel Buds,” a wireless headset translator, and Skype has offered an app capable of translating in real time.
-Who’s to say these first brave steps won’t launch an international revolution in the way we communicate?
+Google recently developed the “Pixel Buds,” a wireless headset translator, and Skype has offered an app capable of translating in real-time.
+Who’s to say these first brave steps won’t launch an international revolution in how we communicate?

 Limitations of translation technology